Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 214.5 combined points in 65 of 82 games this season.
+- Boston and its opponents have combined to score more than 209.5 points in 68 of 82 games this season.

-- Boston's matchups this year have an average point total of 229.4, 14.9 more points than this game's over/under.
+- The average point total in Boston's games this year is 229.4, 19.9 more than this matchup's over/under.

-- The moneyline for this contest implies a 75% chance of a victory for the Celtics.
+- The bookmakers' moneyline implies a 61.5% chance of a victory for the Celtics.

 Heat Betting Records & Stats

-- Miami and its opponents have combined to score more than 214.5 points in 52 of 82 games this season.
+- Miami has combined with its opponent to score more than 209.5 points in 63 of 82 games this season.

-- The average over/under for Miami's matchups this season is 219.3, 4.8 more points than this game's total.
+- Miami has a 219.3-point average over/under in its matchups this season, 9.8 more points than this game's point total.

 - The Heat have won in seven, or 30.4%, of the 23 contests they have been named as odds-on underdogs in this year.